hit-moodle/moodle-local_onlinejudge/README.md

 2. A assignment type plugin call online judge which provides a UI to teachers and students and calls the judgelib to judge submissions.

+There are two judge engines:

+1. Sandbox compiles and executes programs on the server in a protected environment.
+   Supports C and C++ only.
+2. Ideone posts all data to ideone.com which compiles and executes programs remotely.
+   Supports 40+ languaes, such as C/C++, Java, Python, C#, JavaScript, Perl, PHP.

+The workflow is:

+1. Administors set global settings in judgelib.
+2. Teachers create Online Judge Assignment Activities and setup testcases etc.
+3. Students submit code in Online Judge Assignment Activities.
+4. A judge daemon judges the submissions in backgroud.
+5. Teachers and students get judge results in Online Judge Assignment Activities.

 Prerequisite
 ============